-I attended an auction at a chic country club.
-I arrived early to help the organizers set up and I was surprised to find the bar full of young, well dressed (if you can call expensive plaid shorts well dressed), golf playing, thousands of dollars a year for dues paying men sitting around drinking and yukking it up.
+I was attending an auction at a chic country club and I arrived early to help the organizers set up and I was surprised to find the bar full of young, well dressed (if you can call expensive plaid shorts well dressed), golf playing, thousands of dollars a year for dues paying men sitting around drinking and yukking it up.
 I wanted to say, "Hey...where do you guys work that you can spend half of a Tuesday golfing at this expensive club?"
 (I also wanted to hand all of them my real estate business card, because these guys look like the type who might need a good divorce attorney and Realtor in their Rolodex's at all times.)

 I started setting up tables, but I just couldn't control my irritation at these guys.
 Everything about them rubbed me the wrong way.
 Their stupid plaid shorts, their expensive drinks and the yukking.
 God, the yukking.
 I've never heard laughter that was so phony and so forced.
 It sounded like a combination of sea lions and parrots barking at each other.